-Most of us take “sustainability” to be a pretty compelling and important objective, but what does this term really mean?, and what exactly is required to achieve it?
+Most of us take “sustainability” to be a pretty compelling and important objective, and this is an often requested feature in building design, but beyond all the marketing hype and virtue signalling, what does this term really mean?, and what exactly is required to achieve it?

-“Sustainability”=ability of environment to remain unchanged indefinitely if an activity occurs?
+“Sustainability”=environment will remain unchanged if an activity occurs?

 Perhaps then this “unchanging” benchmark is not quite right for describing sustainability?

-“Sustainability”=ability of environment to support human life indefinitely if an activity occurs?
+“Sustainability”=environment will support human life indefinitely if an activity occurs?

 But we are still not all the way there!

-Incontestably nearly all of the quality of life improvements each successive generation has achieved and enjoyed so far (medical, educational, cultural) were made possible through economic growth and increased rather than stable rates of resource extraction – very many of which are not renewable, and the result has clearly been environmental degradation.
+Incontestably nearly all of the quality of life improvements each successive generation has achieved and enjoyed so far (medical, educational, cultural) were made possible through economic growth and increased rather than stable rates of resource extraction – very many of which resources are not renewable … and the result has clearly been environmental degradation in many cases.

 Or put another way, at least as things stand, reducing human resource use will entail shorter, less healthy, more arduous and less stimulating lives for our descendants.
 If we do take the well-being of our descendants into account, we may find that nothing is made truly “sustainable” in the long term simply by minimizing our environmental impact in the short term.
 After all, people who’s aspirations are curtailed have a fairly consistent history of not sustaining the political and social systems that thwart them.

-“Sustainability”=ability of environment to support human life AND human aspirations indefinitely if an activity occurs?
+“Sustainability”=environment will support human life AND human aspirations indefinitely if an activity occurs?

 Imagine all 7 billion of our current global population, let alone a projected 14 billion all simultaneously attempting to forgo industry & infrastructure and live off the land … this is clearly just not workable for very long, and the environmental impact of trying would likely be far more devastating than anything we do now!
-There are already far too many of us to feed & find cooking and heating fuel for, and far too little useful land and forest to obtain it from in a renewable way as it is – we depend too heavily on our high-tech infrastructure and intensive fossil fuel burning farming & production methods and transportation networks just to sustain our current population, and we need more resources all the time as the population grows.
+There are already far too many of us to feed & find cooking and heating fuel for, and far too little useful land and forest to obtain these things from in a renewable way as it is – we depend too heavily on the efficiencies of our high-tech infrastructure and intensive fossil fuel burning farming & production methods and transportation networks just to sustain our current population, and we will need to use more resources, not less, as the population grows.

-“Sustainability”=ability of the environment to support human life AND human aspirations indefinitely, if an activity occurs, and for a given population size
+“Sustainability”=the environment will support human life AND human aspirations indefinitely if an activity occurs, for a given population size

-Fewer people simply make less impact, whatever their level of consumption – what might not be “sustainable” for 20 billion, might well be sustainable for 1 billion.
+Fewer people simply make less impact, whatever their level of consumption – what might not be “sustainable” for 20 billion, might well be perfectly sustainable for 2 billion.

-Every child not only represents all the consumption and environmental degradation they will contribute over their own lives, but all the consumption and degradation generated by all their many thousands of descendants.
+Compounding this is the fact that every child not only represents all the consumption and environmental degradation they will contribute over their own lives, but all the consumption and degradation generated by all their many thousands of potential descendants.

-In architectural terms, while we already have the technology to make a difference through incorporating more insulation, solar hot water systems, thermal storage, PV and wind power generation, optimal orientation etc, and while these good things are also getting better as technology and understanding improves, simply having one less child is probably at least as effective and environmentally responsible, and dare I say it; sustainable – as any other choice you as a citizen of the world could make.
+In architectural terms, while we can make a difference through incorporating more insulation, solar hot water systems, thermal storage, PV and wind power generation, optimizing window orientation, building forms etc, and while these good things are also getting better as technology and understanding improves, simply having one less child is probably at least as effective and environmentally responsible, and dare I say it; sustainable – as any other choice you as a citizen of the world could make.

-… and if the money you save by having fewer kids is what it takes to get you that Architect designed eco-home, everybody wins!
+… and if the money you save by having fewer kid leaves you enough for that Architect designed eco-home, everybody wins!